ros2/ros2_documentation/source/Tutorials/Composition.rst

    ros2 run rclcpp_components component_container

-Some examples of how to remap names and namespaces
+Some examples of how to remap names and namespaces:

 .. code-block:: bash